 The Superintendent of Schools is directed to develop and implement regulations for reporting, investigating and remedying allegations of sexual harassment.
 These regulations are to be attached to this policy.
-In addition, the Board directs that training programs be established for students, and annually for employees, to raise awareness of the issues surrounding sexual harassment and to implement preventative measures to help reduce incidents of sexual harassment.
+In addition, training programs shall be established for students and annually for employees to raise awareness of the issues surrounding sexual harassment and to implement preventative measures to help reduce incidents of sexual harassment.
 Age-appropriate instructional materials will be incorporated into the curriculum to educate students so that they can recognize and reduce the incidence of sexual harassment.

-This policy, or a simplified version, will be posted in a prominent place in each district facility, on the district's website, and will also be published in other appropriate school publications.
+This policy shall be posted in a prominent place in each district facility, on the district's website, and shall also be published in student registration materials, student, parent and employee handbooks, and other appropriate school publications.